sfigg/commercialization-public/test/hlk/getstarted/hlk-arm64-getting-started-guide.md

 2. The Windows Hardware Lab Kit Client Setup wizard appears.
 To start the wizard, choose **Next**.
 3. On the Internet Connection Firewall Agreement page, select **Yes I will allow a port to be opened**, and then choose **Next**.
-    >[!NOTE] If the Internet Connection Firewall Agreement page doesn't appear, either Windows Firewall isn't installed, or another software firewall or hardware firewall is installed on the computer.
+    **NOTE** If the Internet Connection Firewall Agreement page doesn't appear, either Windows Firewall isn't installed, or another software firewall or hardware firewall is installed on the computer.
 If another firewall is installed, you must manually open TCP port 1771 to proceed with installation.
 Refer to the instructions that came with your firewall product to manually open a TCP port.
 If you continue without opening port 1771, the installation may fail or the Client software might not function properly.